How to Become a Speech Therapist in North Dakota

 Speech-Language Pathology Salary in North Dakota

-North Dakota had the 3rd highest concentration of jobs for speech-language pathologists in the country in 2015 according to the US Bureau of Labor Statistics (BLS).
-Bismarck ranked as the city with the 9th highest concentration of such jobs in the country.
+The SLP professional community in North Dakota is also strong.
+The state has the fifth-highest concentration of jobs for speech-language pathologists in the country.
+Bismarck ranks as the city with the 10th highest concentration of such jobs from all urban areas in the nation.

 Salaries for Speech-Language Pathologists in North Dakota’s Major Cities